 Source Of CBD

 Comparing the price of hemp CBD with that of CBD extracted from expensive cannabis flowers is one way to judge its value.
-For example, CBD companies that make tinctures, balms and other CBD products may increase the prices if they are extracting CBD from hemp flower buds rather than the hemp stalk.
-The CBD from the flower bud part of cannabis cost two to four times as that of as CBD extracted from hemp stalks.
+For example, CBD companies that make tinctures, balms, and other CBD products may increase the prices if they are extracting CBD from hemp flower buds rather than the hemp stalk.
+The CBD from the flower bud part of cannabis costs two to four times that of CBD extracted from hemp stalks.

 CBD retailers use attractive packaging as a tool to command a high price for their products.
 Just because a cannabidiol product comes in attractive packaging does not mean the product is actually worth what you pay.
 It is possible that CBD manufacturers are trying to sell off a poor quality product using impressive packaging as a cover.